saifeemustafaq/static/5-deploy.md

 10. Once the deployment is complete, you can navigate directly to your website.
 11. To view the website in the browser, right-click on the project in the Static Web Apps extension, and select Browse Site.
     ![browseWebsite](./images/browsewebsite.png)

+## Summary

+Congratulations!
+You have successfully created a resume website using HTML, CSS, VS Code, and Azure Static Web Apps!
+You can continue to grow your web development skills by modifying this page, or exploring [content on Microsoft Learn](https://docs.microsoft.com/learn/paths/web-development-101/).